karma-systems/MyReads/README.md

 To get started you have to do the following steps:

-* colone my application to your local machine using the GitHub instructions.
+* colne my application to your local machine using the GitHub instructions.
 * install all project dependencies with `npm install`
 * start the development server with `npm start`

 [(Back to home)](#table-of-contents)
-## Project structure
+## Project Structure
 ```bash
 ├── CONTRIBUTING.md
 ├── README.md - This file.